kenhkan/noflo-pgorm/README.md

 This ORM does not actively manage your schema, meaning that all checks happen on the server.
 This simply translates what is given into pgSQL.
-The basic workflow would be something like:
+A basic workflow would be something like:

   1. Provide the URL to the PostgreSQL server.
   2. Provide an alternative primary key column if it is not the column